Sovendus-GmbH/Sovendus-GTM-v2/README.md

 ### Step 5

 It is necessary to transmit certain information to Sovendus.
-For an extensive explanation of why and when certain information is transmitted to Sovendus, please refer to the Sovendus data protection documentati- on.
+For an extensive explanation of why and when certain information is transmitted to Sovendus, please refer to the Sovendus data protection documentation.

 The following variables are needed.
 Please check in your GTM data layer if they are already defined.
 If they are not, they should be added to the data layer.